The project management is responsible for the content of the information provided.

 Globalization and digitalization are rendering the political discourse more complex, while diverse and highly customized entertainment offers channel our interests towards leisure activities and media consumption instead of political self-education.
 Especially young people are asking for more user friendly, digital support, when it comes to finding and structuring neutral, political information.

-CH+ is a participatory project, which aims to use game mechanics, in order to make political self-education more inviting and to motivate political participation.
-Through online surveys and testing sessions, people from all political corners have the opportunity to contribute to the concept, which is being developed in an iterative process from election to election.
+CH+ is a participatory project, which aims to use game mechanics, in order to make political self-education more inviting and to motivate political self-reflection, awareness and participation.
+Through online surveys and testing sessions, people from all political corners have the opportunity to contribute to the concept of modern voting aids, which are being developed in an iterative process from election to election.

 Was ist das Besondere an diesem Projekt?

 The project’s iterative nature, which is based on co-design and interdisciplinary exchange, allows for the identification of new solutions at the intersection of politics, game design and user experience.
-In every development cycle, users have the possibility to influence the product by participating in online surveys or testing sessions.
-The project aims to create incentives for fact-based political self-education and to increase motivation for political participation of people below 35 years of age.
+In every development cycle, users have the possibility to influence their voting aid by participating in online surveys or testing sessions.
+PROJEKT CH+ aims to create incentives for fact-based political self-education and to increase motivation for political participation of people below 35 years of age.

 Am Projekt beteiligte Personen